 Paralegals, legal assistants, mediators, and court reporters can all play important roles in supporting and aiding a law career in different ways.

-- Paralegals and Legal Assistants: Paralegals and legal assistants work under the supervision of attorneys, providing support with tasks such as legal research, drafting legal documents, and preparing for trials.
+1. Paralegals and Legal Assistants: Paralegals and legal assistants work under the supervision of attorneys, providing support with tasks such as legal research, drafting legal documents, and preparing for trials.
 They also help to manage case files, maintain calendars, and communicate with clients.
 By taking on these tasks, paralegals and legal assistants free up attorneys’ time and help to increase efficiency in the law office, ultimately aiding the success of a law career.

-- Mediators: Mediators help to resolve disputes between parties outside of the courtroom, often in family law, employment law, or personal injury cases.
+2. Mediators: Mediators help to resolve disputes between parties outside of the courtroom, often in family law, employment law, or personal injury cases.
 They use their training in conflict resolution to help the parties reach a mutually agreeable resolution, avoiding the need for a costly and time-consuming trial.
-By working with mediators, attorneys can help their clients reach a resolution in a more efficient and cost-effective manner, ultimately aiding their law career by building a reputation for effective dispute resolution.
+By working with mediators, attorneys can help their clients reach a resolution in a more efficient and cost-effective manner, ultimately aiding their law careers by building a reputation for effective dispute resolution.

 Overall, Careers in law without being a lawyer, paralegals, legal assistants, mediators, and court reporters all play important roles in supporting and aiding a law career, by helping to increase efficiency, resolve disputes, and build strong cases.